What is a Jumbo Loan? 8 Things Homebuyers Should Know

 How Do Jumbo Loans Work?

 One thing to consider is that jumbo loans require more effort and more risk from lenders.
 Therefore, unless the lender is working in a housing market where nearly every loan is a jumbo loan (such as in some places in New York or Southern California), it is important to make sure the lender has experience in these loans.
-The lender will often have a firm requirement for PMI (private mortgage insurance.)
+The lender will often have a requirement for private mortgage insurance (PMI).

 After the application process is complete and the loan is offered, paying the mortgage is the same as for any other loan—just with a higher payment.